Zulko/moviepy/_sources/getting_started/moviepy_10_minutes.rst.txt

    :lines: 13-25

-Here, we use the ``with_subclip`` method to extract specific scenes from the main video.
+Here, we use the ``subclipped`` method to extract specific scenes from the main video.
 We provide the start and end times (in seconds or as text with the format ``HH:MM:SS.µS``) for each scene.
 The extracted clips are stored in their respective variables (``intro_clip``, ``bird_clip``, etc.).

 Step 3: Take a First Look with Preview